Alexander's Ragtime Band: Cultural sensation

 Although neither Irving Berlin's first commercial hit nor his first composition to attract international attention, "Alexander's Ragtime Band" nevertheless catapulted Berlin's career.
-American newspapers hailed Berlin's jumpy tune as the decade's musical sensation, and he became a cultural luminary over night.
-An adoring international press subsequently touted him as the "King of Ragtime", an inaccurate title as the song "had little to do with ragtime and everything to do with ragtime audacity, alerting Europe to hot times in the colonies."
-Baffled by this new title, Berlin publicly insisted that he did not originate ragtime but merely "crystallized it and brought it to people's attention."
-Historian Mark Sullivan later claimed that, with the auspicious debut of "Alexander's Ragtime Band", Berlin abruptly "lifted ragtime from the depths of sordid dives to the apotheosis of fashionable vogue."
+American newspapers hailed Berlin's jumpy tune as the decade's musical sensation, and he became a cultural luminary overnight.
+An adoring international press touted him as the "King of Ragtime", an inaccurate title as the song "had little to do with ragtime and everything to do with ragtime audacity, alerting Europe to hot times in the colonies."

+Baffled by this new title, Berlin insisted that he did not originate ragtime but merely "crystallized it and brought it to people's attention."
+Historian Mark Sullivan claimed that, with the auspicious debut of "Alexander's Ragtime Band", Berlin "lifted ragtime from the depths of sordid dives to the apotheosis of fashionable vogue."

 Although not a traditional ragtime song, Berlin's jaunty composition kickstarted a ragtime jubilee—a belated popular celebration of the musical style which African-American composers such as Scott Joplin had originated a decade earlier in the 1890s.
 (Note: In a 1913 interview published in the black newspaper New York Age, Scott Joplin asserted that there had been "ragtime music in America ever since the Negro race has been here, but the white people took no notice of it until about twenty years ago [in the 1890s].")
 The positive international reception of "Alexander's Ragtime Band" in 1911 led to a musical and dance revival known as "the ragtime craze".